stephen/litefs-backup/README.md

 Configuration is done through environment variables

 #### `LFSB_DATA_PATH` (required)
-The directory where litefs-backup will keep its local data store.
+The directory where lfsb will keep its local data store.
 This should be a persistent, durable location.

 #### `LFSB_BIND` (optional)